jameshanlon/jameshanlon.github.io/content/writing-synthesizable-verilog.md

 **Use case qualifiers** for additional checking and guidance to synthesis:

- - `unique` to ensure exactly one condition is matched, unless there is a `default` case and to indicate the conditions can be checked in parallel.
+ - `unique` to ensure exactly one condition is matched and to indicate the conditions can be checked in parallel.
- - `unique0` to ensure that one or no conditions are matched, unless there is a `default` case and to indicate the conditions can be checked in parallel.
+ - `unique0` to ensure that one or no conditions are matched and to indicate the conditions can be checked in parallel.
- - `priority` to ensure one condition is matched, unless there is a `default` case, and to indicate the conditions should be evaluated in sequence and only the body of the first matching case is evaluated.
+ - `priority` to ensure one condition is matched and to indicate the conditions should be evaluated in sequence and only the body of the first matching case is evaluated.

+Note that:

-Note that each of these checks precludes the use of a `default` case for any violation reports.
-The default behaviour of a `case` statement is that of `priority`, but without violation checks.
+ - The use of a `default` case precludes violation reports for non-existing matches in `unique` and `priority`.
+ - The default behaviour of a `case` statement is that of `priority`, but without violation checks.

 **Use `case (...) inside` instead of `casex` or `casez` for matching don't care bits.** Since set-membership `case (...) inside` matches `?` don't care bits in